LaunchCodeEducation/csharp-web-dev-curriculum/content/assignments/techjobs-console/_index.md

 1. Prints each field of a job when using search functionality, and when listing all columns.
 If there are no search results, a descriptive message is displayed.
 1. Allows the user to search for a string across all columns.
 1. Returns case-insensitive results.
+1. Run the autograding tests to ensure that the tests pass.

 ## How to Submit